bndtools/bnd/docs/_chapters/310-testing.md

 ## Testing With JUnit 5 - `biz.aQute.tester.junit-platform`

-As of 4.4, bnd includes a new tester bundle `biz.aQute.tester.junit-platform` that supports JUnit 5.
+As of Bnd 5.0, bnd includes a new tester bundle `biz.aQute.tester.junit-platform` that supports JUnit 5.

 As per the [JUnit 5 documentation](https://junit.org/junit5/docs/current/user-guide/#overview-what-is-junit-5), JUnit 5 is comprised of three modules: